scott-howard-james/encyclopedia/README.rst

 combination*), and be grown on top of other Forests using composition (*vertical combination*).

-Sub-branches of Forests are obtained through the bracket get notation:
+Sub-branches of Forests are obtained through the bracket “get” notation:

 ::

         F[x]

-However, an important subtley to note is the *keys* used in this bracket selection are different than *nodes*.
-In particular, *nodes* within a Forest are unique; however, *keys* may reference multiple nodes; that is, there is a many-to-one relationship between keys and nodes.
-Thus the bracket-get returns *all* sub-branches in F with a root node *keyed* by *x*.
+Note that the *keys* used in this bracket notation are different than *nodes*.
+In particular, *nodes* within a Forest are unique; however, *keys* may reference multiple nodes.
+Therefore, there is a many-to-one relationship between keys and nodes; thus, the “get” returns *all* sub-branches in F with a root node *keyed* by *x*.

-To construct new branches, Forests use the set bracket notation.
+To construct new branches, Forests use the “set” bracket notation.
 The bracket notation of Forests allows for several nodes to be *referenced* by a single key, specifically: